 One of the most common questions we hear from patients considering a tummy tuck at our Austin practice is whether they may be good candidates for a mini tummy tuck.
 That’s why we decided to explain in this blog post the differences between a mini and full tummy tuck and why — in most cases — we recommend getting a full tummy tuck.

-Is a Mini Tummy Tuck for You?
+What Does a Mini Tummy Tuck Include?

-• Minimal excess skin below the belly button
+- Minimal excess skin below the belly button

-• Little excess fat
+- Little excess fat

-• A low body mass index (BMI)
+- A low body mass index (BMI)

-• Intact abdominal muscles
+- Intact abdominal muscles

 A good candidate for a mini tummy tuck demonstrates all of these physical traits.